Car Tax Calculator USA - Calculate State Vehicle Purchase Taxes and Fees

 Q: What taxes do I pay when buying a car?

-A: When buying a car, you typically pay sales tax (varies by state from 0% to 10%), registration fees, title fees, documentation fees, and sometimes local taxes.
-Total taxes and fees can add 5-15% to the purchase price.
+A: When buying a car, you typically pay state sales tax (ranging from 0% to 10%), local county or city sales taxes, registration fees, title transfer fees, and dealer documentation fees.

 Q: Can I deduct my trade-in from sales tax?